 - It's made with ingredients that are fairly inexpensive and easy to source.

-- Refined Coconut Oil - Be sure to use refined coconut oil so it won't have a coconut flavor.
-You have to use coconut oil since it becomes solid in the refrigerator - it's like glue to hold the cheese together.Β I don't recommend swapping out this oil for any other oil.Β If you want it oil-free, you can swap it out for 1 tsp of water instead, but it won't hold together as well.
+- Refined Coconut Oil – Be sure to use refined coconut oil so it won’t have a coconut flavor.
+You have to use coconut oil since it becomes solid in the refrigerator – it’s like glue to hold the cheese together.
+I don’t recommend swapping out this oil for olive oil or any other cooking oil.
+If you want it oil-free, you can swap it out for 1 tsp of water instead, but it won’t hold together as well.

 - Salt - for flavor.

-- Herbs - (optional) for added flavor.Β Any dried herb mix like Italian herbs or Herbes de Provence gives the cheese a nice flavor.
+- Herbs – (optional) for added flavor.
+Any dried herb mix like Italian herbs, dill, rosemary, thyme, oregano, or Herbes de Provence gives the cheese a nice flavor.

 - Crushed Nuts- (optional) for coating the outside of your cheese ball.

-- Turn off heat and add 1 cup of almond flour
+Step 2 – Turn off the heat and add 1 cup of almond flour.

-- After your cheese ball has set, you may roll it in crushed nuts if desired.Β Simply crush nuts of choice, (I like pistachios) take the cheeseball out of the refrigerator, and roll into a more perfect ball with your hands (This will warm up the cheese and make it a little sticky.) and roll it in crushed nuts.
+Step 5 – After your cheese ball has been set, you may roll it in crushed nuts if desired.
+Simply crush the nuts of choice, (I like pistachios) take the cheeseball out of the refrigerator, roll it into a more perfect ball with your hands (this will warm up the cheese and make it a little sticky), and roll it in crushed nuts.

 The coconut oil in this recipe is used to help it hold together and be firm when cold.
 If you don't want to use oil, you can add an additional 1 tsp of water instead, but the consistency will be a little different.

-Use this recipe to make a hard vegan parmesan cheese that you can grate over spaghetti and vegan meatballs or vegan risotto!
+Use this recipe to make a hard vegan parmesan cheese that you can grate over vegan soups, spaghetti, vegan meatballs, tofu stuffed shells, or vegan risotto!

 Simply reduce the water to 1 1/2 tablespoons and follow the rest of the directions the same.
 Wrap it in parchment paper and let some air get to it while it sits overnight in the refrigerator.